The High Line, once a suspended railway link running through the industrial Meat Packing District of new York and now a beautiful promenade park.

 I re-encountered another ghost, an under-rated Vermeer which had stopped me in my tracks on my last visit to New York.

 The Metropolitan Museum holds four Vermeers but this early work is believed to have been over-cleaned, exposing some of the under-painting and attendant adjustments.
 Vermeer’s use of lenses to trace composition and fix the fall of light is now readily accepted but is still startling when you come across it unexpectedly.
 This is a 17th century photograph where the the camera lens has captured the weak northern light, diffusing edges, creating pearly highlights and grim-grey shadows.
-The colour gives only a hint of Vermeer’s favoured blue/yellow combination set right back into monotone, a muted tint found in the deteriorated snap-shots of 1970′s photo albums.
+The colour gives only a hint of Vermeer’s favoured blue/yellow combination set right back into monotone, a muted tint found in the deteriorated snap-shots of 1970’s photo albums.
 There is something vaguely unsettling about the girl, actually ‘vague’ is an apt word.
 She is vague, vacant even, an uneasy presence in the room, perhaps an early study of psychological disturbance.
-I re-photographed her face to try to get closer, to see the mystery up close, and a miss-calculation of the auto-focus produced an eery insight.
+I re-photographed her face to try to get closer, to see the mystery up close, and a miss-calculation of the auto-focus produced an eery insight, a dusty shadow.